 Before joining the think tank in 2007, Stimson served as deputy assistant secretary of defense for detainee affairs.
 He advised then-Secretary of Defense Donald Rumsfeld and coordinated the Pentagon’s global detention policy and operations, including at Guantanamo Bay and in Iraq and Afghanistan.
 He was chairman of detainee-related panels such as the Defense Senior Leadership Oversight Committee.
 He represented the United States before the U.N. in Geneva, Switzerland, and briefed and testified before both houses of Congress.

-An accomplished trial lawyer, Stimson worked as a prosecutor at the local, state and federal levels, including military settings, and as a defense attorney.
-He served three tours on active duty in the Navy Judge Advocate General’s Corp (JAG).
-He continues to serve with the rank of commander as executive officer of the Reserve Trial Judiciary and as a military trial judge.
+An accomplished trial lawyer, Stimson worked as a prosecutor at the local, state and federal levels, where he concentrated on violent crimes such as homicide, sexual assault and domestic violence.
+He also served as a military prosecutor and defense counsel.
+He continues to serve, with the rank of captain, as executive officer of the Reserve Trial Judiciary and as a military trial judge.

 A businessman and educator by training, Stimson is vice chairman of his family’s real estate company in Seattle.
 Before joining the Defense Department in 2001, he was a vice president at a global financial services and insurance brokerage.